gpsyrou/Forward_Backward_Algorithm_Package/README.md

 # GSpyrou_package

-**Viterbi and ForwardBackward algorithms for Symmetric Continuous-time Markov-Chain HMM**
+## **Viterbi and ForwardBackward algorithms for Symmetric Continuous-time Markov-Chain HMM**

-The package contains two main algorithms for generic Continuous-time Markov Chain hidden Markov Models
+This R package contains two main algorithms for generic Continuous-time Markov Chain hidden Markov Models and its written in C++

 1) Implementation of ForwardBackward Algorithm on a Symmetric Continuous-time Markov Chain HMM: